-When there is a good match between the influenza strains in the vaccine and the influenza strains circulating in the community, the vaccine can prevent influenza illness in about 70 to 90 per cent of healthy children and adults.
+When there is a good match between the influenza strains in the vaccine and those circulating in the community, the vaccine can prevent influenza illness in about 60-80% of healthy children and adults.
 Studies have shown that influenza immunization decreases the frequency of physician visits, hospitalization and death in high risk persons.

 It takes about two weeks after receiving influenza vaccine for your body to develop protection against influenza; protection may last up to one year.
 People who receive the vaccine can still get influenza, but if they do, it is usually milder.
-The vaccine, however, will not protect against colds and other respiratory illnesses that may be mistaken for influenza.
+The vaccine will not protect against colds and other respiratory illnesses that may be mistaken for influenza.